The Interoperable Europe Act: a revolution in the design of public services?

 | minute read

 Achieving cross-border interoperability of public services within the EU is the central objective of the Interoperable Europe Act, a new legislative initiative of the European Commission for a reinforced interoperability policy.
-Although negotiations between the EU Council and the European Parliament to translate the Commission’s proposal into law are still ongoing, we feel the time is right to take a closer look at this upcoming piece of legislation.
+While negotiations between the EU Council and the European Parliament continue to translate the Commission’s proposal into law, we take a closer look at this upcoming piece of legislation.

-In our previous blog post, among other things, we’ve already listed the various challenges this new EU Act in the making requires addressing, as well as how it addresses them.
+In our previous blog post, listed the various challenges this new EU Act in the making should address, as well as how to address them.
 But what does the Act itself entail?

 • a structured and co-owned EU cooperation on interoperability, which involves public administrations and private actors;